-Simple and easy stuffed peppers filled with healthy ingredients like turkey, rice, and zucchini.
-These stuffed peppers are not only super filling but they’re also insanely quick to make.
+Simple and easy turkey stuffed peppers filled with healthy ingredients like turkey, rice, and zucchini.
+These turkey stuffed peppers are not only super filling but they’re also insanely quick to make.
 That’s right I found a hack so that you don’t have to wait 45 minutes for dinner.

 What’s the trick?
 Well I guess I can share it with you now, steam the peppers first!
 This cuts the cooking time basically in half of compared to the traditional recipe.
 Hopefully by no you know that we are big fans of batch cooking early in the week and having staple items on hand, ready to be thrown into a dish.
 If you aren’t familiar with this concept, this means we make it big servings of rice, quinoa, lentils, and ground beef or ground turkey so that dinner can be ready in just a few minutes each night.
 I try to make the actual dinner preparation process more like an assembly of ingredients with the addition of flavor.